tanhauhau/tanhauhau.github.io/content/blog/contributing-to-svelte-fixing-issue-4392/index.md

 You may think that we are familiar with our fix, we know what it will fix, what it will not fix, do we need think up and write all the edge cases?

 Well, I think you should.
-Future you will thank the present you when he encounter a fail test, that just mean his change may have an unintentional regressional change.
+Future you will thank the present you when he encounter a fail test, that just mean his change may have an unintentional regression change.
 If you don't have the test case, the future you will never know what edge case he didn't accounted for.

 Runtime test cases are added into `test/runtime/samples/`.
 Each folder represent 1 test case.
 Inside the folder, the component to be tested is named `App.svelte`, and the test case is written `_config.js`.